BiteWare/leaddeskfrontend2.0/project-docs/leadview-component.md

 When modifying the LeadView component:
 1. Maintain TypeScript type safety
 2. Follow existing code style and patterns
-3. Test with all three mock data sets
+3. Test with real database data from various practices
 4. Ensure responsive design still works
 5. Update this documentation if adding new features